andreasvirkus/lernum/README.md

 ## TODO

+- Make it possible to parse/crawl `awesome-*` lists on GitHub or other types of learning resources
 - Set up Vue + Firebase
   - Saving of basic resources (links + plain text)
   - Categories/types of resources
+- Markdown, pdf (& other formats?) reader
 - Initial design
+  - Icons + link interactions for sidenav
+  - Transitions for router
+  - Animating appended HTML (v-html)
+  - ?
+  - Colour palette!
+  - Footer
+- UX enhancements
+  - Reading mode toggle
 - Generate favicon and PWA icons
-- Markdown, pdf (& other formats?) reader
 - Podcast, audio book & video players
-- Make it possible to parse/crawl `awesome-*` lists on GitHub or other types of learning resources
 - Sync with IndexedDB or local storage
   - So everything is saved (by default, your browser is your user and registration is only necessary if you want a x-device experience)